Program type:

 Human Resource Management (3 hrs)

-Introduction to personnel management.
-Topics include employment, placement and personnel planning, training and development; compensation and benefits; health, safety and security; and employee and labor relations.
+Introduction to human resource management.
+Topics include workforce planning, selection and employment; job analysis and design; training and development; compensation and benefits; health, safety and security; and employee and labor relations.

 Human Resource Information Systems and Analytics (3 hrs)